Azure-Samples/azure-sql-db-vectors-faiss/README.md

 # MSSQL-FAISS POC integration samples

-Build a FAISS or KMEANS model store it in MSSQL.
+Build a FAISS model store it in MSSQL.

 For FAISS also build a containerized REST service and expose FAISS via REST API that can be consumed by T-SQL.